Skip to content

 In a single-mode setup, the main process does two sets of tasks:

-• regular tasks, such as running the API, serving the UI, listening for webhooks, and handling manual executions, and
+• regular tasks, such as running the API, serving the UI, and listening for webhooks, and

 • at-most-once tasks, such as running non-HTTP triggers (timers, pollers, and persistent connections like RabbitMQ and IMAP), and pruning executions and binary data.